10 Winning Tips to Boost Team Motivation

 1. Recognize.
 Recognize.
 Recognize.

-Whether it is a personalized note of appreciation, a shout out on the internal portal or bringing every member together for a team lunch, try to highlight how their effort made a difference.
-Even a small gesture like praising them regularly can uplift team motivation.
+Whether it is a personalized note of appreciation, a shout-out on the internal portal, or bringing every member together for a team lunch, try to highlight how their effort made a difference.
+Even a tiny gesture like praising them can uplift team motivation.
 Make the praise powerful by showing gratitude and recognition through unique, substantial ways.